-Difficulty: 2 Medium Learning Objective: 02-01 Explain how to implement a competitive strategy by using Strengths-Weaknesses-Opportunities-Threats (SWOT) Analysis Topic: Strategy
+Blooms: Understand Difficulty: 2 Medium

+Learning Objective: 02-01 Explain how to implement a competitive strategy by using strengths-weaknesses-opportunities threats (SWOT) analysis.

 - 18. When a firm is determining its opportunities and threats, which of the following would not be mentioned? - A. An intense rivalry with a local competitor was beginning to start a price war. - B. The firm just received a patent on its main product. - C. The success of the firm's latest marketing campaign. - D. In spite of its patent, there are several substitute products consumers could use. - E. Increased competition in some of its key product lines.